 Admissions officers will often emphasize that they don’t care what you choose to write about in your essay.
 They stress this because most writers err on the side of unoriginality, having tried too hard to meet the expectations of their imagined readers and discarding all of their own personality in the process.
 Of course, there’s truth in their advice: you should write with the goal of expressing your own values and conveying the qualities most important to you.
 You should frame this discussion in a way that highlights your unique character.
 But you must exercise your creativity with a definite eye toward the themes and points that will justify your suitability for medicine.
-Your ultimate goal is not just to stand out as a likeable person, but to obtain admission to a medical school.
+Your ultimate goal is not just to stand out as a likable person, but to obtain admission to a medical school.

 In addition to the challenge of crafting a fresh take on standard ideas, you face the difficulty of integrating multiple, sophisticated themes into a single, coherent piece.
 The themes can be grouped into two basic categories: